Financial analyst jailed 4 weeks for punching taxi driver

-British financial analyst John Jefferson, 26, punched 55-year-old Mr Sukhdew Singh Banta Singh in the eye after hurling vulgarities at him.
+British financial analyst John Jefferson, 26, punched Mr Sukhdew Singh Banta Singh, 55, in the eye after hurling vulgarities at him.

-He was jailed for four weeks after pleading guilty in a district court on Tuesday (April 24) to voluntarily causing hurt in May last year.
+He was jailed for four weeks after pleading guilty in a district court yesterday to voluntarily causing hurt in May last year.

 Deputy Public Prosecutor Tang Shangjun said Jefferson flagged down Mr Singh's taxi and told him to go to River Valley Close, but switched destinations to Kim Seng on the way.